 For Chile, choose between the Atacama Desert and Patagonia.
-If you already visited Patagonian on the Chilean side, you can skip the Argentinian side and head to the north instead.
+If you have already visited Patagonian on the Chilean side, you can skip the Argentinian side and head to the north instead.

-Brazil is such a huge country, the only for you to visit all these three major places is to take flights.
+Brazil is such a vast country that you can only visit these three significant places by taking flights.
 Regardless, you can definitely spend 3 weeks in Brazil.
 I recommend you spend about one week in each place and then take a flight to the next.

 You can also head to Sao Paulo, not so far from Rio.
 In this city, you can visit the famous Museo de Futbol, and explore the areas of Santos, Sao Vicenta, and Guaruja.
 Make sure to book a city tour to make the most of your time there.

-Instead of trying to visit more places, be present and enjoy each region, you will be exploring.
-I hope you found this 3-weeks South America itinerary helpful.
+Instead of trying to visit more places, be present and enjoy each region you will be exploring.
+I hope you found this 3 weeks South America itinerary helpful.